 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=block protocol=icmpv4

 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=allow protocol=icmpv4

 Monitor Firewall Logs:

 By default, the log of Microsoft Windows Firewall is “\Windows\system32\LogFiles\Firewall\pfirewall.log“, and we can change them to a particular file at a particular location.
 We must audit firewall logs so that we can identify a particular threat or network which tries to attack our system.
-We can configure logs using below command in command prompts:
+We can configure logs using the below command in command prompts:

 netsh advfirewall set currentprofile logging filename “C:\pfirewall.log”

 As we know ports are virtual paths from source to destination.
 To secure our network, we must disable or close unused ports.
 Windows firewalls and other firewalls can be used to disable or enable various ports.
 To disable or enable particular ports we can use the following commands in the Windows Command prompt:

 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=in action=allow protocol=TCP localport=80